praekeltfoundation/platform-mnch/Onboarding/hcw-profile.md

 * `occupational_role`, the type of nurse that they are e.g. `Enrolled Nurse`, `Enrolled Nursing Auxillary`, `Registered Nurse`, `Advanced Practice Nurse`, `Public Health Nurse`, `Midwife`, `Psyciatric Nurse`, `Other`
 * `facility_type`, the type of facility they work in, e.g. `District Hospital`, `Regional Hospital`, `Academic Hospital`, `Clinic`, `Comminity Health Clinic`, `Satellite Clinic`, `Other`
+* `professional_support`, whether the user receives professional support or not
 * `checkpoint`, where in the flow the user stopped

 ## Flow results

 * `workplace_support`,  Whether the nurse receives workplace support.
-Options: `Yes, always`, `Sometimes`, `No, never` `profile_completion`, How much of the profile they have completed e.g. 0%, 50%, 100%
+Options: `Yes, always`, `Sometimes`, `No, never`
+* `profile_completion`, How much of the profile they have completed e.g. 0%, 50%, 100%

 ## Connections to other stacks